OluwadamilareSunmola/snakegame/README.md

-# snakegame
 # Space Snake Game

 ## Overview
-Space Snake is a classic arcade game with a cosmic twist, developed in Python using Pygame.
-The player navigates a snake through space, eating food to grow longer while avoiding collisions.
-This game features custom graphics, an engaging space theme, and user-friendly controls, making it an enjoyable experience for players of all ages.
+Space Snake is a classic Snake game with a cosmic twist.
+Built with Python and Pygame, it features a space-themed background and an engaging gameplay experience.
+Navigate the snake to eat food while avoiding collisions with the game boundaries or itself.

 ## Features
-- **Engaging Space Theme**: Play in a beautifully designed space environment with a starry background.
-- **Custom Graphics**: Enjoy a visually appealing game with custom-designed elements.
-- **Dynamic Difficulty**: The game increases in difficulty as the snake grows longer
+- **Space-Themed Background**: A visually appealing space background that enhances the gaming experience.
+- **Customizable Snake**: The snake is rendered in a vivid orange color, making it stand out against the cosmic backdrop.
+- **Score Tracking**: Keep track of your score with every food item the snake consumes.
+- **Game Over Screen**: When the game ends, a screen prompts you to either quit or play again.